htmgarcia/ES6/README.md

 `> cd path/to/folder/`

-Run this command to install the npm dependencies (in this example  we install 3 babel plugins - https://babeljs.io/docs/en/usage):
+Run this command to install the npm dependencies.
+We install 3 babel [as suggested here](https://babeljs.io/docs/en/usage):

 `> npm install --save-dev @babel/core @babel/cli @babel/preset-env`

-At this point, package.json should include the dependencies automatically.
-In this example: 3 dependencies from babel.
+At this point, package.json was modified on the fly to include the dependencies.

 ```
 {